fridgemagnet3/uip/README.md

 Originally I envisaged writing a very basic IP stack in assembler, really to just support the basic ARP and UDP protocols but then uncovered an archive of the UIP I'd downloaded about 10 years ago which seemed a better starting point (not least because it supports TCP as well).

-At present the plan is for this to only run on a Dragon 64, not specifically because it has more memory than the 32 but that it has a RS232 port (which the 32 lacks).
-In theory it could run on a 32, using the parallel port as a bitbanger (this is after all what Drivewire does) but that's not something I'm planning on tackling any time soon.
+At present the plan is for this to only run on a Dragon 64, not specifically because it has more memory than the 32 (although one of the demos does make use of the 64's additional memory for displaying a bitmap), rather that it has a RS232 port (which the 32 lacks).
+It's unlikely to be able to run on a D32, using a bitbanger type port (in a similar vein to Drivewire) due to the asynchronous nature of network traffic.

 ## Current status